fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 1x [Glowtus Fruit](#glowtus-fruit); the Smart model also uses 1x [Basic Electronics](#basic-electronics).

 Toss one of these to throw a bunch of light somewhere.
 The Smart model will persist and show up as a point of interest on your compass, so you can use them as breadcrumbs for navigating unfamiliar areas.
-(Click on it after you throw it to configure.) **FIXME**: you've never even tried these
+Click on it after you throw it and you can either pick it up or change its icon to signifiy something else.

 {% endaethusitem %}
 {% aethusitem 'Glowtus Fruit' %}